jsdealy/latin/miscellae/guideToLatinConversation.md

 In order not to retain
 you any longer.

-I meet you verv oppor-
+I meet you verv opportunely.
-tunely.

-He said that ingenu-
+He said that ingenuously.
-ously.

 Let us draw lots, if you
 will.